 MOSCOW, January 9 - Tatiana Sinitsyna, commentator for RIA Novosti.
 Considered at the outset as triumphant for the Kyoto Protocol, 2005 ended on a much more pessimistic note.

 The fate of this first international project called to reduce anthropogenic influence on the atmosphere and thus prevent climate change is becoming more and more uncertain.
 Forecasts for 2006 are bleak.
 Many experts express their fears about the future of this unique project.

-The pessimistic forecasts are well founded, according to Sergei Kourayev, an employee of the Russian Ecological Center, who recently participated in the 11th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change held in Montreal.
-"Suffice it to recall the rigid position of the American administration which does not wish to hear the words" Kyoto Protocol ".
-The Americans have declared before even coming to Montreal that they will only participate in the events of the 11th session of the Conference of the Parties to the Framework Convention on Climate Change and that they will not discuss the program of the first meeting of the Parties to the Kyoto Protocol.
-Russia's slowness in developing the institutional basis for the Kyoto Protocol also played its negative role, ”said Kourayev.
+The pessimistic forecasts are correct, according to Sergei Kurayev, an employee of the Russian Ecological Center, who recently attended the 11th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change held in Montreal.
+"It suffices to recall the rigid position of the American administration which does not wish to hear the words 'Kyoto Protocol'.
+The Americans said even before coming to Montreal that they would only participate in the events of the 11th session of the Conference of the Parties to the Framework Convention on Climate Change and that they would not discuss the agenda for the first meeting of the United Nations.
+Parties to the Kyoto Protocol.
+Russia's slowness in developing the institutional basis for the Kyoto Protocol has also played its negative role, ”Kouraïev stressed.

 source: Novosti Agency